Edited by Yoel Cohen and Paul A. Soukup

 This title is in the series Global Handbooks in Media and Communications, co-published by IAMCR and Wiley-Blackwell.

 Purchase the book and access a discount for IAMCR members

 To purchase, visit Wiley-Blackwell's page for this book.

-Yoel Cohen is Professor Emeritus of Mass Communication, and former Chair of The School of Communication, at Ariel University, Israel.
-He is vice-chair of IAMCR's Religion and Communication working group.
+Yoel Cohen is Professor Emeritus of Mass Communication, and former Chair of The School of Communication, at Ariel University, Israel, and Chair of IAMCR's Religion and Communication Working Group.

-Paul A. Soukup, S.J., is Professor and past Head of the Department of Communication at Santa Clara University.
+Paul A. Soukup is Professor and past Head of the Department of Communication at Santa Clara University.